 Kohla’s Magic Gel is the anti-snow goop that we’ve all been waiting for.
 We all know that snow can accumulate on your top-sheets while skinning.
 A common tradition among weight-weenies is to smear butter or Crisco onto the top-sheets of your skis to reduce weight and keep snow away from crucial parts.
 The biggest issue with that plan, aside from the obvious fact that neither of th..

 Sure, you make sure your beer cans and candy bar wrappers aren't left behind in the backcountry, but did you know your ski is causing pollution?
 Wax from skis and skins is scraped off by snow crystals and is left behind in the snow.
 It will eventually wind up in local watersheds as the snow melts.
-You may think that the wax from skis could not possibly add up to a substantial amoun..
+If you want to do your part to prevent hydrocarbon pollution, MountainFLOW All-temp E..

 Swix is the most recognized ski wax in the industry.
 With an assortment of waxes for your skis and skins, you can adapt to any snow condition.
 Yes, waxing skins can greatly improve glide as well as prevent glopping in the latter part of the season.
 CH (Hydrocarbon) waxes are great for skis and skins alike.
 LF (Low Fluorocarbon) waxes work great on skins in snow with more moisture. ..